Montagon/sharing-scores/README.md

-# Sharing Scores with Dropbox
+# Sharing Scores with Google Drive

 The aim of this project is to have a tool to automatize the process of generating an HTML code containing a music score, just ready to be shared in Wordpress.